natevw/simplify-user-agent/README.md

-# id-est: simplified browser User Agent helper library
+# simplify-user-agent: simplified browser User Agent helper library

-`id-est` is a lightweight way to simplify User Agent strings:
+`simplify-user-agent` is a lightweight way to simplify User Agent strings:

 i.e. which browser, which version, which operating system is it?

-It can also help you match against certain simple checks:
+It can also help you specify matching logic based on some simplified checks:

-e.g. browser is Chrome or Firefox or Internet Explorer after version 8.
+e.g. is the browser "Chrome or Firefox or Internet Explorer after version 8"?

-(but `exempli-gratia` would have been an even weirder name.)

 ## Example usage